 If the topic of Google Fonts is new territory for you, here is a brief introduction to the problem and what Google Fonts are:

 Google Fonts is a collection of fonts provided free of charge by Google.
 This collection is very popular and widely used around the world.
-As a rule, the fonts are not only provided by Google, but also integrated into websites and software via Google servers.
+As a rule, the fonts are not only made available via Google, but are also integrated into websites and software via Google servers.
 Although it is also possible to download the Google Fonts and embed them locally (directly and without Google servers), this is often not done.

 However, the use of Google Fonts via Google servers also has good reasons.
 For one thing, the privacy problem with Google Fonts is a very German or European problem.
 In many other countries, you would get smirking looks if you had to explain that Google Fonts have a privacy problem.